- Alexander G. Bradley - Trails Program Field Coordinator - email@example.com - Ext. 106

 Eric has been CFPA’s Executive Director since May 2008.
 Prior to CFPA, Eric was the Executive Director for the Farmington River Watershed Association.
 Eric holds an M.S. in Environmental Science/Range Management from U.C.
 Berkeley, and a B.A. in History from the University of Michigan in Ann Arbor.

-Eric is the lead advocate for CFPA at the state legislature where he works primarily on forestry, recreation, education, and trail-related policy issues.
+Eric is the lead advocate for CFPA at the state legislature where he works primarily on forestry, recreation, conservation education, and trail-related policy issues.
 Eric led CFPA's efforts to secure recreational liability reform to encourage municipal entities to open their lands for recreation, as well as helped protect 14,000 acres of forests in the 10-Mill program by easing tax burdens on landowners.
-Most recently, Eric has been working to spur a Constitutional Amendment that would protect State Parks, Forests, and Wildlife Management Areas from being given away by the Legislature without adequate public input.
+Eric worked with CFPA and as Treasurer of the Protect CT Public Lands Coalition, Inc. to place Question #2 on the statewide ballot in Connecticut.
+This ballot question passed with ~85% support in 2018 adding a new Amendment to Connecticut's constitution that will protect State Parks, Forests, and Wildlife Management Areas from being given away by the Legislature without adequate public input.

-Eric currently serves on the Boards of the Friends of CT State Parks and of Connwood Foresters, Inc. He is also on the Steering Committee for the Connecticut Land Conservation Council, Friends of Auerfarm Scenic Reserve, and the Working Lands Alliance.
+Eric currently serves on the Boards of the Connecticut Land Conservation Council, Connecticut Outdoor Recreation Alliance, Friends of CT State Parks, and of Connwood Foresters, Inc. He is also on the Steering Committee for the Friends of Auerfarm Scenic Reserve, and the Working Lands Alliance.

 Jim is responsible for member relations, developing grants, program sponsorships, planned giving, and for public relations.
 He spent the first 24 years of his career in the trust and financial services industry, eventually becoming Senior Vice President and Department Manager of the American Savings Trust Department.
 It was at American Savings that Jim first came into contact with CFPA when the bank was hired to restructure CFPA’s investments.
 When American Savings was acquired, Jim declined an offer to stay with the bank and chose to pursue a personal goal to teach English in an urban school.
 At that time, Jim was invited to join CFPA’s Board and chair the Finance Committee.
 He taught for four years at a magnet school, the Metropolitan Learning Center, before agreeing to help create an expanded development office at CFPA.